bjohnnyd/fs-tool/content/installation/_index.md

 weight=1
 +++

-The following sections describe how to install from but the in most cases the available binaries should work as is.

-Therefore, the simplest installation steps are to download the appropriate version of the binary for you OS:
+The following sections describe how to install from source but in most cases the available binaries should work as is.
+Therefore, the simplest installation steps are to download the appropriate version for your OS:

 - Windows
     - [Zip](https://github.com/bjohnnyd/fs-tool/releases/latest/download/x86_64-pc-windows-gnu.zip)